-Every morning on our trans-India drive started out the same way; we awoke from fitful sleep by our talking phone alarm clock to the suffocating weight of reality pressing down on our chests.
+Every morning after choosing the right dual fuel deal for our trans-India drive started out the same way; we awoke from fitful sleep by our talking phone alarm clock to the suffocating weight of reality pressing down on our chests.
 It was a terrible feeling, as if we had accidentally burned down the house with the entire family inside.
 We were damned to this fate, and there was nothing we could do to change it.
 After oatmeal and coffee we would tidy Nacho’s insides and then pull away from our petrol station camp spot to rejoin the decaying ruins of National Highway 7.

 From our captains’ chairs we would catch the “golden hour” in full effect—that is, the window of time in the morning when the sun casts its golden rays upon the dozens of Indians publicly shitting on the highway, an act they carried out as candidly as they brushed their teeth, stared at foreigners, or tossed giant bags of garbage over walls.
 Hugging their legs they watched cars go by while decorating the road with hundreds of runny little piles of poo.
 Sometimes they congregated in small groups to converse while communally crapping and watching us smash our oil pan on dilapidated chunks of highway.